medhan-sh/pwn.college_medhansh1/Hello Hackers C2.md

 ## What I learned

 1. Understood the concept of arguments.
-2. Argument is extra data that is added to the command
+2. Argument is extra data that is added to the command.

 ## References